 |Zooming in and out|

-Board settings are available in the top-right corner of the board.
+Board settings are available in the top left corner of the board.
 You can also open the settings by right-clicking canvas.

 From the settings, you can:

 - enable/disable the option to suggest object size